KaushalKrishna/lead_score_prediction/README.md

 The tasks to finish in this case study:
 - Predicting the lead scores in the range of 0 to 100 for each lead
-- Prediction whther the lead will be converted or not
+- Prediction whether the lead will be converted or not
 - Getting the __recall__ to be more than `80%` as per business suggestions by the CEO